FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 The full methodology and worked examples are in the CAC payback period guide.

-How to reduce CAC without cutting spend
+How to reduce average CAC without cutting spend

 Cutting your marketing budget is the obvious way to reduce CAC.
-It’s also the wrong way — you end up with a lower number but fewer customers, which doesn’t solve anything.
+It’s also the wrong way, you end up with a lower number but fewer customers, which doesn’t solve anything.

 Fix the funnel before adding more traffic.
 If your trial-to-paid conversion rate is 3% and the industry average for self-serve SaaS is 5–7% (OpenView 2024), doubling your conversion rate cuts your effective CAC in half without spending an extra euro on ads.
-Look at where prospects drop off — signup to activation, activation to first value, first value to payment — and fix the worst leak first.
+Look at where prospects drop off, signup to activation, activation to first value, first value to payment, and fix the worst leak first.

 Invest in organic channels that compound.
 Paid acquisition has a linear cost curve: twice the spend, roughly twice the customers.
 SEO and content marketing have a compounding curve: the same article generates leads month after month at zero marginal cost.
-The upfront investment is higher, but the 12-month CAC is dramatically lower.
+The upfront investment is higher, but the 12-month average CAC is dramatically lower.
 Most bootstrapped SaaS founders should be spending 40–60% of their marketing effort on content that will still generate leads a year from now.

 You can use the LTV calculator to model how changes in pricing, churn, and conversion rate affect your unit economics before committing to a strategy.